strawberry-graphql/strawberry/docs/guides/federation.md

         return Book(id, reviews_count=3)
 ```

-Now things are looking more interesting, the `Review` type is a GraphQL type
+Now things are looking more interesting; the `Review` type is a GraphQL type
-that holds the content of the review.
+that holds the contents of the review.

-Meanwhile we are able to extend the `Book` type by using
+We've also been able to extend the `Book` type by using again
-`strawberry.federation.type` again and passing `extend=True` as a parameter.
+`strawberry.federation.type`, this time passing `extend=True` as an argument.
-This tells federation that we are extending an already existing type.
+This is important because we need to tell federation that we are extending a
+type that already exists, not creating a new one.

 We are also declaring three fields on `Book`, one is the `id` which is marked as
 external with `strawberry.federation.field(external=True)`, this tells